 Three Tips for Growing Blueberries

-One last tip: If birds are eating up your blueberries, netting the bushes can help to protect them from birds.
+One last tip: If birds are eating up your blueberries, netting can help to protect the bushes.

 Chaya Kurtz writes for Networx.com.

 Updated January 14, 2018.